tanaytoshniwal/100DaysOfMLCode/README.md

 ### Thoughts
 Now I realized why matrix manipulation is important.
 Vectorization actually helps a lot and it is the key feature because of which now we are able to run Machine Learning Algorithms much more faster.

+## Day 3 (**25<sup>th</sup> July 2018**):
+---
+### Progress
++   Continued my Deep Learning Specialization on Coursera
++   Learnt more about Gradient Descent and how it works
++   Studied various methods of regularizing the Neural Network to prevent overfitting

+### Thoughts
+Gradient Descent is a great algorithm in Machine Learning.
+Enjoyed a lot while learning about this algorithm and the methods to prevent overfitting.